duncanobrien/open-datasets/O'Brien_et_al_2020_JEMBE/README.md

 ## Structure
 Replicate - abbreviation of site name and replicate number.

-Site - the sampled sites within Sweetings Pond: 'Caves','Control','Grouper Cave', 'Octopus Den' (renamed as 'Emmas') and 'Quarry'.
+Site - the sampled sites within Sweetings Pond: 'Caves', 'Control', 'Grouper Cave', 'Octopus Den' (renamed as 'Emmas') and 'Quarry'.

 Human_disturbance - whether the site is experiencing consistent human disturbance in the form of tourist traffic and/or agriculture.